 The lease was available.

-Bespoke Designs — the name she chose, to describe her one-of-a-kind approach to invitations, paper and engraving — is not a retail store, like Printemps was.
-It’s open by appointment only.
+Bespoke Designs — the name she chose, to describe her one-of-a-kind approach to invitations, paper and engraving — is now open, every day except Sunday (and by appointment too!).

 “We create custom products for people who want beautiful invitations and stationery, with their own brand and identity,” Shari explains.
 “Place cards, monograms — it’s all personalized, high-end, bespoke.”